Blueberry Hot Process Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/blueberry-hot-process-soap-project/PS000023.html

 Ultramarine Blue Pigment

-NOTE: We placed 6 blueberry embeds into the top of the soap, which created large bars.
+Remove each embed from the mold.
+Carve five points into the flat side of the embed to resemble a blueberry.
+We found the clean up tool worked well for this step.
+Note: We placed 6 blueberry embeds into the top of the soap.
 You can make more or fewer embeds depending on how large you want the bars to be.

 FRAGRANCE PREP: Measure 1.3 ounces of Blueberry Thyme Fragrance Oil into a small glass container and set aside.